FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

 The content for this material is based from the [Official CompTIA A+ 220-1201 Exam Objectives](https://partners.comptia.org/docs/default-source/resources/comptia-a-220-1201-exam-objectives-(2-0)).
 These objectives serve as a comprehensive guide to the topics covered in the certification exam, including hardware, networking, mobile devices, virtualization, cloud computing, and troubleshooting.

+## 2.0 Networking

+### 2.1 Compare and contrast Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) ports, protocols, and their purposes.

 ### WORK IN PROGRESS...